dinhln03/fsds-bwai-recs/DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for FastAPI
+# Render Deployment Guide for FastAPI

 ## Prerequisites

 1. **GitHub Account** - Sign up at https://github.com if you don't have one
-2. **Vercel Account** - Sign up at https://vercel.com (use GitHub login for easy integration)
+2. **Render Account** - Sign up at https://render.com (use GitHub login for easy integration)
 3. **Git installed** - Download from https://git-scm.com

 ## Step 1: Push Your Code to GitHub